SK1793/Angular/Todo-Sample/Readme.md

 (Note) : if any problems caused please verify the Configurations and mainly Angular version <b>v16</b> and it's Compatible libraries.

-(P.S-if there are any problems,i would be glad if you Review.)4
+(P.S-if there are any problems,i would be glad if you Review.)

 <h3>Snapshots</h3>